civilservicelgbt/civilservicelgbt.github.io/_manuals/civil-service-lgbt-mentoring-programme.md

 Before you start to match mentees and mentors, you should provide participants with an opportunity to validate their information.
 Use the GOV.UK Notify template to send a notification to all participants listed on the "GOV.UK Notify – General contact list" tab.

 Provide a clear deadline for when matching will take place.
+Also provide a deadline for when you expect to notify participants of their outcomes.

 {:.document-box}
 > [Check your details](https://www.notifications.service.gov.uk/services/ca9a7b2f-5b83-4ef0-901e-0f2ce4e4d04e/templates/c31d0e14-e89b-4c54-9076-201cf872e1f2)